Get Started with the StorageHub SDK¶

 - pnpm, npm, or yarn installed for package management

-- Network configuration details, including the RPC and WSS endpoints
+- Testnet network configuration details, including the RPC and WSS endpoints

 - Testnet tokens